kessler/node-file-index/README.md

 	// loads and parses json files
 	// loads all the rest of the files as buffers
 	// results: { '/some/path/1.json': { a: 1}, '/some/path/2.txt': buffer }
 })

+FileIndex.scan(['/some/path'], function(err, files) {
+	// scan all files in path recursively and returns an index
+	// { '/some/path/1': stat, '/some/path/2': stat }
+	// where stat is the result of running fs.stat on each file })
 ```